Special Educational Needs and Disabilities Co-ordinator: Miss Faye Lunt

 Parents whose children who have IEP’s (Individual Education Plans) will get these sent out each half term and can make comments on reply slips that should be sent back into school.

-The Family Links Champions are on the gate every morning and every home-time
+The Family Links Champions and/or someone from the Senior Leadership Team are on the gate every morning and every home-time

 8. How does our school consult and involve children in their own learning?